phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_pblums.md

 * `pblum` (bool, optional, default=True): whether to include intrinsic (excluding irradiation &amp; features) pblums.
 These will be exposed in the returned dictionary as pblum@component@dataset.
-* `pblum_ext` (bool, optional, default=True): whether to include
+* `pblum_abs` (bool, optional, default=True): whether to include
-    extrinsic (irradiation &amp; features) pblums.
-These will be exposed as pblum_ext@component@dataset.
+    absolute intrinsic (excluding irradiation &amp; features) pblums.
+These will be exposed in the returned dictionary as pblum_abs@component@dataset.
+* `pblum_scale` (bool, optional, default=True): whether to include
+    the scaling factor between absolute and scaled pblums.
+These will be exposed in the returned dictionary as pblum_scale@component@dataset.
-* `pbflux` (bool, optional, default=False): whether to include intrinsic per-system passband fluxes.
-These include third-light (from the l3 or l3_frac parameter), but are estimated based on intrinsic `pblum`.
+* `pbflux` (bool, optional, default=False): whether to include intrinsic per-system passband fluxes (before including third light or distance).
 These will be exposed as pbflux@dataset.
-* `pbflux_ext` (bool, optional, default=False): whether to include
-    extrinsic per-system passband fluxes.
-These include third-light (from the l3 or l3_frac parameter), and are estimated based on extrinsic `pblum_ext`.
-These will be exposed as pbflux_ext@dataset.
+    Note: this will sum over all components, regardless of `component`.
 * `component` (string or list of strings, optional): label of the component(s) requested.
 If not provided, will default to all stars and envelopes in the hierarchy (see